DominicMachado/DominicMachado.github.io/docs/latn-101-f20/module-1.md

 - Adjectives (2-1-2, 3rd declension adjectives)
 - Noun-adjective agreement
 - **Reading (to be completed before class)**: Watch Prof. Joseph's short videos about [noun-adjective agreement](https://www.youtube.com/watch?v=h5ZG-GM3EFA&feature=youtu.be) and [adjective dictionary entries](https://www.youtube.com/watch?v=a_iyFuYTma4) read and study sections 1a, 1c, 1d, and 1e in the [adjectives module](https://lingualatina.github.io/textbook/presentation/01-nouns-adjs-pron/adjectives/).
-- **Morphology and Vocabulary (to be completed before class)**: Compare and contrast the declension of adjectives in these [charts](https://lingualatina.github.io/textbook/reference/adjectives-paradigms/) with [noun charts](https://neelsmith.github.io/latin101/assignments/nouns/nomgen/) and memorize the key differences.
+- **Morphology and Vocabulary (to be completed before class)**: Compare and contrast the declension of adjectives in these[charts](https://lingualatina.github.io/textbook/reference/adjectives-paradigms/) with [noun charts](https://neelsmith.github.io/latin101/assignments/nouns/nomgen/) and memorize the key differences.
 Memorize the dictionary entries and definitions for the [adjectives](https://lingualatina.github.io/textbook/vocabulary/01-nouns-adjs-pron/#adjectives) in Module 1.
 - **Practice (to be completed before class)**: Write out the nominative and genitive singular and plural of the following noun-adjective pairs, noting the declensions of the noun and adjective: *sapiens regina*; *horribilis pater*; *mea soror*.
 - **Further Practice (optional)**: Check out these [exercises](https://lingualatina.github.io/textbook/exercises/01-nouns-adjs-pron/) on differentiating adjective type and Prof. Smith's [exercise](https://neelsmith.github.io/latin101/assignments/adjectives/exercise/) on adjectives.

 ### Wednesday, September 9
+- Latin and CBL
+- **Homework**: Spend a few minutes thinking about why it might be important to do community in engagement in a Latin course.

+### Friday, September 11
 - *is, ea, id*
 - Demonstrative pronouns
 - Intensifying pronouns